mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 Sweep 16 was first Tetanus, sweep 22 second Tetanus
 - sweep 17 should be strong response

-NOTE: add links to install conda and pip tutorials on odML for windows readme to help users with installation
+NOTE/odML: add links to install conda and pip tutorials on odML for windows readme to help users with installation

-NOTE: does NIX have support for NaN? talked about this, not sure if there is an issue
+NOTE/NIX: does NIX have support for NaN? talked about this, not sure if there is an issue

 NOTE: at this point my head is already brimming with ideas for code restructuring, features and how to structure course data ... hard to focus ...
 I think I would have needed two more days